Isaac799/postgres-sql-migrations/README.md

 go run . -e dev -migrate-dry
 ```
 *This allows you to see the changes that would be made without actually altering the database.*

+## Other Notes

+### Time Formats Used

+1. **RFC3339 (2006-01-02T15:04:05Z07:00)**: This format is used for PostgreSQL timestamps, but we use the `NOW()` function for the current time.

+2. **RFC1123 (Mon, 02 Jan 2006 15:04:05 MST)**: This format is used for notes and output in the CLI application for better readability.

+3. **Custom Format (20060102150405)**: This format is used for migration file names, providing a compact and sortable representation.